 To get the most accurate image, there shouldn’t be anything between the machine and your skin.
 For your privacy and comfort, Baton Rouge Clinic has in-suite dressing rooms.

 The actual scan is very quick.
 You’ll be asked to stand in front of the machine.
 A plastic plate then presses down on your chest, flattening it out, so the X-ray can thoroughly scan the tissue.
-At Baton Rouge Clinic, we use two machines to capture images from both breasts at the same time.

 Why Is Getting a Mammography Important?